qaqak/qaqak.github.io/README.md

 # The Qasim's World Beta Apps
 Welcome!
-These are all the new but untested app for Qasim's World.
+These are all the new but untested apps for Qasim's World.

 You can test them now!